J.P. Crawford Player Props: Mariners vs. Brewers

 Brewers Pitching Rankings

-- The 7.7 strikeouts per nine innings compiled by the Brewers pitching staff ranks 27th in MLB.
+- The 7.7 strikeouts per nine innings compiled by the Brewers pitching staff ranks 26th in the league.

-- The Brewers have a 2.94 team ERA that ranks third among all MLB pitching staffs.
+- The Brewers' 2.96 team ERA ranks third among all league pitching staffs.

-- Rea (0-0) makes the start for the Brewers, his second of the season.
+- Lauer gets the start for the Brewers, his fourth of the season.
+He is 2-1 with a 5.28 ERA and 15 strikeouts in 15 1/3 innings pitched.

-- His last time out was on Friday against the San Diego Padres, when the righty threw 5 2/3 innings, surrendering one earned run while giving up two hits.
+- In his last appearance -- in relief on Wednesday -- the lefty tossed 2/3 innings against the Seattle Mariners while surrendering hits.

+- The 27-year-old has an ERA of 5.28, with 8.8 strikeouts per nine innings, in three games this season.
+Opponents are hitting .293 against him.

 © 2023 Data Skrive.
 All rights reserved.